Programs

 Be sure to familiarize yourself with our current COVID-19 guidelines.
 Please note, in-person camp may be canceled at any time up until and during the camp season if COVID cases rise and we feel it would not be safe for our staff and campers (see our Cancellation Policy).
 Due to the ever-changing local recommendations, these guidelines are subject to change at any time.

 • If you or your child are feeling ill, or are showing any signs of COVID symptoms, DO NOT SEND YOUR CHILD TO CAMP!
-Contact our Camp Director of First Aid to notify us of any illness.
+Contact our Camp Director to notify us of any illness.

 • We are a nature camp.
 Camp is primarily held outdoors and under tents, unless there is severe weather such as a thunderstorm.
 If the weather forecast is calling for rain, please be sure to send your camper with a raincoat, rain boots, or even a change of clothes, as we will be outside.